 Some mortgage lenders and insurance companies will consider you a resident landlord, despite your insurance being a specialist type of home insurance and not technically landlord insurance.
 It’s also likely that your bank or building society will want you to switch your residential mortgage to a buy-to-let loan or extend your rates up to a similar level as buy-to-let, depending on a number of different factors.

 Other insurers, on the other hand, will recognise that renting a room to a lodger does not make you a landlord.
 You are still the homeowner, occupying your own property and sharing your facilities with a lodger, and will therefore need specialist home insurance cover.
-Not landlord insurance.
+Not live in landlord insurance.

 So, does having a lodger make you a landlord?
 It depends on who you talk to.